speakeasy-api/openapi-directory/SDKs/googleapis.com/games/v1/go/README.md

 ### Players

 * `GamesPlayersGet` - Retrieves the Player resource with the given ID.
 To retrieve the player for the currently authenticated user, set `playerId` to `me`.
+* `GamesPlayersGetMultipleApplicationPlayerIds` - Get the application player ids for the currently authenticated player across all requested games by the same developer as the calling application.
+This will only return ids for players that actually have an id (scoped or otherwise) with that game.
 * `GamesPlayersGetScopedPlayerIds` - Retrieves scoped player identifiers for currently authenticated user.
 * `GamesPlayersList` - Get the collection of players for the currently authenticated user.